IndraGonz/nfds-tutorial/README.md

 ```
 This tutorial is structured to be run from the repository, but of course I'm not the boss of you and you can do as you wish!

+Finally, GitHub cannot host large files, so the raw input files used in this tutorial can be found in google drive.
+I will specify what files should be downloaded at each step and in what folder of the repository they should go in, to smoothly continue the tutorial.

+With all that said, let's get started!

 ## Data pre-processing

 In this step we will go from raw reads to assemblies, doing appropiate quality control for each step.

 ### Setting up main environment

-Due to incompatibilities, two environments are used for this step: qc_assembly.yml and quast.yml.
-The qc_assembly environment is used for all cleaning and assembly steps, while quast is only used for the last step of assembly qc.
-Both of these files are located in the [envs](/envs) folder within this repository.
+Due to incompatibilities, three environments are used for this step: `qc_assembly.yml, unicycler.yml, quast.yml`.
+The qc_assembly environment is used for all cleaning steps, unicycler is used for assembly and quast is only used for the last step of assembly qc.
+All of these files are located in the [envs](/envs) folder within this repository.

 **Note:** We will be creating a lot of different environments for this tutorial.
 Like A LOT of environments so, bear with me.
 It's one way I've found to minimize things conflicting and crashing.